 Then, why according to Dr. Leon Eisenberg ADHD is a fictitious disease?

-(While some have described Dr. Eisenberg’s statement as an “exaggeration,” many doctors are coming to the belated conclusion that ADHD is often “over diagnosed” by the use of “fuzzy diagnostic practices.”
+Initially, some doctors considered Dr. Eisenberg’s statement as an “exaggeration,” but later many confirmed that ADHD is often “over diagnosed” by the use of “fuzzy diagnostic practices.”

 “Let’s go back 50 years.
 We have a 7-year-old child who is bored in school and disrupts classes.
 Back then, he was called lazy.
 Today, he is said to suffer from ADHD (Attention Deficit Hyperactivity Disorder). . . .
 Every child who’s not doing well in school is sent to see a pediatrician, and the pediatrician says: “It’s ADHD; here’s Ritalin.”
-In fact, 90 percent of these 5.4 million kids don’t have an abnormal dopamine metabolism.
+In fact, 90 percent of these 5.4 million kids don’t have abnormal dopamine metabolism.
 The problem is, if a drug is available to doctors, they’ll make the corresponding diagnosis.)